ACM-VIT/UniPool/components/README.md

 ```

 ### Components list

 1. **PreviousTripsCompressed**: A compressed view card of the previous trips, to show under "your trips" on the home page as of now.
 Takes a singular Ride as its prop.
 2. **MainNavBar**: The main navigation bar that is present on all screens, around which the app revolves.
 Takes props to decide the icons, and the state of the navbar.
 3. **RideDetailsSelector**: A component that allows the user to select the details of the ride they want to book.
 Takes an onSubmit function as it's prop.
 Will be used in the booking flow.
+4. **CustomInput:** A reusable input field component with consistent styling and customizable props.
+5. **GenderSelector:** A two-row button group allowing users to select their gender, highlighting the selected option.
+6. **GoogleAuthBox:** A styled button with a Google logo used for authentication, taking a label and onPress handler.
+7. **HeaderText:** A styled text component for headers, supporting adjustable font size and padding.
+(For SignUp Screen)

 ### Component Writing Guidelines

 1. **File Naming:** Use PascalCase for component names (e.g., `Button.tsx`).
 2. **Props Interface:** Define an interface for the component's props in a separate `types.ts` or within the same file if the props are minimal.
 3. **Styling:** Use a separate `styles.ts` file for styles, and prefer `StyleSheet.create` for consistency.